Yes, I know “chai tea” is redundant.

 This tea was the winner of the 2019 Sofi award, due to its authentic, powerful blend and Blue Lotus is one of the best herbal tea brands on the market.
 This Blue Lotus offering features a traditional Indian blend made out of one hundred percent certified organic spices.

 If you’re looking for a more authentic tasting tea, this product by Blue Lotus is a great option.
-For the serious tea drinker, the fact that the tea is processed into powder form is a big drawback.
-Typically, loose leaf tea offers the freshest flavor, whereas powdered tea can contain not only tea leaves but the stems as well.
+For the serious tea drinker, the fact that the tea is processed into powder may be a drawback.

-Overall, aside from how the tea leaves are processed, this blend offers a rich full earthy flavor that will allow you to customize it with the sweeteners and milk of your choosing.
+However you feel about the powdered form, the Blue Lotus Chai blend offers a rich, full, earthy flavor that tastes great on it own.
+Or you can customize it with the sweeteners and milk of your choosing.